mechmotum/skijumpdesign/joss-paper/paper.md

-Ski resorts have been reluctant, however, to adopt this more engineered approach to jump design, in part due to questions of feasibility, but also becasue of the somewhat ponderous and complex calculations required.
+Ski resorts have been reluctant, however, to adopt this more engineered approach to jump design, in part due to questions of feasibility, but also because of the somewhat ponderous and complex calculations required.
 Some recent efforts have been made to develop numerical software to automate these calculations [@Levy 2015] that also embodies graphical user interfaces but these have relied on proprietary, closed-source tools and programming environments (MATLAB).
-The present open source, online application skijumpdesign is implemented in Python ... etc.   ..., removes these restrictions and promises to make the method more widely available to the skiing industry.
+The present open source library and online application "skijumpdesign" implemented in Python removes these restrictions and promises to make the design method more widely available to the skiing industry.

-The present application allows a relatively unskilled user (e.g. a terrain park manager at a ski resort) to design a ski jump composed of three sections: the approach, landing surface and landing transition by inputting through sliders four independent design parameters: 1.Parent Slope Angle: The measured downward angle of the parent slope (or a good approximation thereof) where the jump is desired.
+The present online application, located at http://skijjumpdesign.herokuapp.com, allows a relatively unskilled user (e.g. a terrain park manager at a ski resort) to design a ski jump composed of three sections: the approach, landing surface and landing transition by inputting through sliders four independent design parameters: 1.
+Parent Slope Angle: The measured downward angle of the parent slope (or a good approximation thereof) where the jump is desired.
 The designed jump shape is measured from this line.
-2.Maximum Approach Length: The maximum distance along the slope above the jump that the jumper can slide to build up speed.
+2. Maximum Approach Length: The maximum distance along the slope above the jump that the jumper can slide to build up speed.
 The jumper reaches a theoretical maximum speed at the end of this approach and the landing surface shape provides the same impact EFH for all speeds up to and including this maximum achievable (design) speed.
+3.
-3.Takeoff Angle: The upward angle, relative to horizontal, at the end of the takeoff ramp, a free design parameter.
-4.Equivalent Fall
-Height: The desired equivalent fall height that characterizes landing impact everywhere on this jump.
+Takeoff Angle: The upward angle, relative to horizontal, at the end of the takeoff ramp, a free design parameter.
+4. Equivalent Fall Height: The desired equivalent fall height that characterizes landing impact everywhere on this jump.

 The output of the program is a graphical display of the total jump surface shape, and the possibility of a downloaded file describing the jump surface shape in a format useful for jump fabrication.
+This interface is implemented with Dash, Flask, and Plotly [@Plotly2015] and is suitable for use on any platform that can run a modern web browser.

+The online application utilizes a custom server-side Python library for construction of the jump and output parameter calculation.
+The library utilizes NumPy [@vanderWalt2011], SciPy [@Jones2001], matplotlib [@Hunter2007], SymPy [@Meurer2017], Cython [@Behnel2011], and fastcache for numerical computations and visualizations.
+The library provides an application programming interface for simulating planar skiing along arbitrary surface cross sections and flight trajectories which can be used for design needs other than the one posed herein.

 # Acknowledgements